-In his analysis of the legal system and political conditions in Israel, Adelman (2017) found that these systems often provided abusive men with legal tools to control their female partners’ lives.
-Adelman’s institutional perspective demonstrates how conflicting state policies can make the state complicit in IPV.
-His observations align with Fraser’s (1989) argument that the state can operate in contradictory ways.
-Consequently, even when women are officially recognized as IPV survivors, other policy directions may still leave them unprotected.
+The approach has also changed.
+In the past, we provided immediate solutions, such as the woman trying to stay away from the violent husband.
+Today, we are more cautious and try to solve the issues within the family environment in an attempt to improve the situation from within the system (p.
+15).

-Building on Adelman’s (2017) work, which examines how various state actions reflect the interconnected influence of different institutions, we aim to explore this issue further.
-In the context of scholarly interest in the state’s role in reproducing gender-based violence, this paper focuses on how the 1991 legislation is reflected in social workers’ responses to IPV survivors.
-Specifically, we ask the research question: How do social workers in welfare services respond to IPV survivors?
+Band-Winterstein and Freund interpret this shift as an evolution in how violence against women is addressed.
+In the past, women were separated from their abusive partners to ensure their safety.
+Today, however, alternative strategies are used that enable women to remain with their violent partners.
+Both partners are encouraged to work through their conflicts together within the home (Ibid.).
+This shift suggests that survivors are seen as needing reconciliation rather than separation or protection.
+IPV is no longer treated as an emergency but framed as a couple’s conflict to be resolved within the home, with power imbalances overlooked or deemed irrelevant.

-also partnersBis are seen as needing, with pes overlooked deemedirMethodology
+Methodology

 Between 2019 and 2021, two separate studies were conducted, consisting of 50 semi-structured interviews, each lasting one hour, with social workers who shared their views on how IPV is addressed within the services they work for.
 The social workers were employed across various social services: 15 worked at CPDVs, 10 were directors of municipal social services departments, and 25 were employed by three different services: there were 5 in municipal departments, 5 at the National Insurance Institute, and 5 in Assistance Units associated with family and religious (Jewish and Muslim) courts.